windkh/node-red-contrib-shelly/README.md

 - minuq for providing pull request for issue #7
 - Paul-Reed for enhancing the dimmer node see issue #21
 - Docjones for providing the skeleton for ShellyRGBW node see pull request #15
+- arvidcarlander  for adding all_status feature to cloud node

 # Changelog